 I always use two browsers on my system.
-Firefox is the primary browser and these days Brave is what I rely for my second browser.
+Firefox is the primary browser and these days, Brave is what I rely on for my second browser.

 Brave browser is an excellent choice for someone who wants a Chrome/Chromium feel without the Google touch.
 It blocks ads and trackers by default and warns you against websites, downloads and extensions that are known to be dangerous.
 It also has an optional cryptocurrency ecosystem to reward its users and web publishers.

 I like Brave for a fast, smooth browsing experience.
 It works on smartphones as well.
 As I said, quite a good choice for a mainstream browser.

 There is one minor annoyance with the Brave browser.
 If you download any file, the default behavior is that it asks where to save the file on your computer.

 It does this for every file you try to download using Brave browser in Linux and probably in other operating systems as well.

 This annoys the heck out of me, and if you share the same feeling, let me tell you that you can easily change this behavior.

 Here’s what you need to do to get rid of this annoyance.

 Go to the download settings of Brave browser.
 You can either enter